TeachBooks/Manual/book/installation-and-setup/user_types.md

 ```

 This user has more knowledge in GitLab/GitHub than the previous user and can take care of branching and merging directly.
 They know how to work with software for editing .md and .ipynb files.
 They can use the Deploy Book Workflow online to view their changes in the book and coordinate peer review, and/or build the book locally.
+This user can easily take the role as editor, and might even add additional features to the book.
+If you do so, please share those on the [TeachBooks-community](https://github.com/teachbooks) so that other people can benefit and contribute to your tooling.

 ```{Note}